 My video guide below has more ideas!

-2 – Work out your road trip area
+Step 2 – Plot your Scotland road trip

 My first step is to work out my road trip area.
 To do this I use an online road trip app.
 My favourite is Google Maps*.
 The benefits?
 It’s free and the app is integrated with GPS so you can use it offline and whilst you are actually road tripping.

 I start by adding the main places I wanted to visit on a new google map:

 - Log in to Google Maps and click on the menu on the left-hand side.

 - Click on ‘your places’ and then ‘maps’ and then ‘create map’.
 A new map will pop up.

 - Search for your first destination.
 Try ‘Eilean Donan Castle‘.

 - A pop-up box will appear above the pin.
 Click ‘add to map’.
 Your destinations will appear as pins on the map.